matiasfha/draft-articles/advanced-typescript.md

 }
 ```

 So, this type accepts a generic that `extends` (is constrained to) a `string` .
-Is a conditional type that check if `T` is the string with empty spaces at the right side (this is done dynamically thanks to the template literal type).
+A conditional type checks if `T` is the string with empty spaces at the right side (this is done dynamically thanks to the template literal type).

-If the condition is true, then it pass the type again to recursively finds a string that doesn't ends with a space.
+If the condition is true, it passes the type again to recursively find a string that doesn't end with a space.

-Now, you need to check if the string starts with an empty space.
+You need to check if the string starts with an empty space.
 That type is the same but opposite of `TrimEnd`, let's call it `TrimStart`

 ```typescript
 type TrimEnd<V extends string> = V extends ` ${infer R}` ?
 TrimEnd<R> : V;
 ```

-And with this two types, you can finally create the T`rimmed` type required
+And with these two types, you can finally create the T'rimmed' type required.

 ```typescript
 type TrimStart<V extends string> = V extends ` ${infer R}` ?
 TrimStart<R> : V;